bring/developer-site/hugo/README.md

 [RAML 1.0](https://raml.org/).
 Hugo is a static site generator, and RAML is a a YAML-based modeling language for APIs.

-There is currently no CSS processing in place.
-We are just using a copy of the old CSS.
-This will change.
+We use CSS with some light post processing.

+We use Disqus for comments.
+Disabled by default, it can be activated in the api section using "comments: true".

 ## Adding a new API
 Make a new folder in `content/api`, the folder name will be the url slug.
-Use RAML 1.0 for you documentation file
+Use RAML 1.0 for you documentation file.
-Make a index.html file containing the following frontmatter
+Make a index.html file containing the following frontmatter:
 ```
 ---
-title: {Name of API}
+title: {Name of API, similar to the name in the raml file}
 layout: api
+comments: true (optional)
+menu:
+  apidocs:
+    identifier: "{foldername}"
+    title: "{Name of API}"
+    url: "/api/{foldername}"
+weight: {menu position}
 ---

+If you have an alert, it can be added below the frontmatter, here, instead of inside the raml file.
 ```

-Open config.toml and add the new raml path to the `apis` array
+Open config.toml and add the new raml file path to the `apis` array

 ## Adding a new article/blog post
 If you only have text, make a new .md file in `content/blog`